espidev/ProtectionStones/README.md

         # Recommended to keep false if "Restrict Obtaining" (the new way) is true
         prevent_silk_touch = false

+        # Set cost for when a protection block is placed (separate from /ps get cost)
+        cost_to_place = 0.0

     [player]
+        # Whether or not to allow breaking the protection block with a shift-right click
+        # Useful if the protection block is unbreakable (bedrock, command block), etc.
+        allow_shift_right_break = false

         # Whether or not to prevent teleporting into a protected region if the player doesn't own it (except with ender pearl and chorus fruit)
         # Does not prevent entry, use the flag "entry deny" for preventing entry.
         # Bypass with protectionstones.tp.bypasstp